rapid7/metasploit-framework/documentation/modules/auxiliary/admin/vmware/vcenter_forge_saml_token.md

 ## Options
 **DOMAIN**

-The vSphere SSO domain.
-By default this is `vsphere.local`.
+The vSphere SSO domain; by default this is `vsphere.local`.
+If this does not match the vSphere SSO domain, the module will return `HTTP 400: Issuer not trusted` on execution.

 **USERNAME**